bimdata/documentation-old/doc_sphinx/cookbook/usecase_iot.rst

 2/ Set a list of monitored elements
 ------------------------------------

-Here we have chosen Instagram photos ID.
+In this recipe, we have chosen Instagram photos to associate with the elements.
+The elements here are the sensors

 .. code-block:: javascript